Add VanCalc to your home screen

 Jackery Explorer 1000 Pro

 1002Wh capacity.
-Powers laptops, fans, and small appliances.
+Powers laptops, fans, and appliances.
 Solar input up to 400W.
-The most popular van life power station β and for good reason.
+The most popular van life power station β€” worth every cent for full-timers.

 Solar Panel